spanningtime/voque/README.md

 # DIRECTIONS
+USER: Sign up and then log in with your information.
+Use the code "pleasehirewilliam" to access the default songlist that's set up.
+Search for a song or browse the small list.
+Click the song and click submit to send a request.
+You can also login to an admin account to view the request that was just sent.

-After logging in use the code "pleasehirewilliam".
-Login to see the admin side of things with email: ryan@gmail.com  password: password
+ADMIN: Login to see the admin side of things with email: ryan@gmail.com  password: "password" Click "view requests" to see those incoming requests.

 ##What is it?